simoneparisotto/Variational-model-of-perceived-contrast-for-inpainting/README.md

 # Variational model of perceived contrast for inpainting

-MATLAB re-implementation
+This is a MATLAB re-implementation of
 ```
-Selection of achromatic and non-neutral colors to fill lacunae
+"Selection of achromatic and non-neutral colors to fill lacunae
 in frescoes guided by a variational model of perceived contrast"
 Luca Grementieri, Edoardo Provenzi
 Proceedings Volume 10225, Eighth International Conference on Graphic